Alfresco/alfresco-ng2-components/docs/user-guide/debug-test-build-and-promote.md

 Once built, the compiled ADF-based application is available as a collection of files directly in the `dist` folder.
 The promotion of the distribution of the application in a different environment can be done simply by copying the files in the target server.

 Also in this case, nothing differs from a standard Angular application and the same tips and best practices can be followed.

-# Conclusions

-In this content you learned the most common and basic tasks for ADW and any ADF-based application.